 Meals may (and should) begin with a Bellini, crafted of Sonoma sparkling and fresh-plucked peaches or other seasonal fruit.
 That salumi is another must, or you can enjoy the signature BLT pizza, loaded with Stewart’s own Black Pig bacon, organic tomatoes, arugula, and cheese on a thin, crispy crust.
 The menu changes daily based on what’s fresh from the farm, but favorites include an antipasti of backyard melon, radishes, and avocado in saffron vinaigrette, a cup of spicy tomato soup paired with a Bellwether Carmody grilled cheese sandwich, Liberty duck breast over cider braised cabbage, pork belly, and Klopp Ranch Asian pears, and peanut butter ice cream sandwiches dipped in dark chocolate fondue.
 Zazu Kitchen + Farm, 6770 McKinley St., Sebastopol, 707-523-4814

 Chef Ryan Fancher works in a Sonoma-style setting, in a mahogany barn with pitchforks on the walls, next door to Barndiva owner Jil Hales's art gallery, Barndiva Gallery + Bar.
-You know you’re in for a special meal when you see the garden patio, lushly landscaped so that eating outdoors seems like grandeur, Just a few of the farms the chef partners with include Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Philo Apple Farm, and Preston Farm & Winery.
+You know you’re in for a special meal at Barndiva when you see the garden patio, lushly landscaped so that eating outdoors seems like grandeur, Just a few of the farms the chef partners with include Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Philo Apple Farm, and Preston Farm & Winery.
 That translates into mouthwatering dishes like cauliflower soup with caramelized florets, raisins, fried capers, toasted almonds, and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.
 Barndiva, 231 Center St., Healdsburg, 707-431-0100

 This forever-favorite draws diners near and far for its rustic, soul-satisfying Italian cooking like an out-of-this-world chicken sauté sec roasted with rosemary, garlic, mushrooms, and white wine over soft polenta and chard.